tdss/dariusztarczynski-neat-blog/src/posts/why-small-rewards-work-so-well.md

 ---
 ## **Claim**

-Small rewards are much better drivers of motivation than the big one.
+Small rewards are much better drivers of motivation than the big ones.

 ## **Study**